-Nitrogen Removal From Natural Gas
+Nitrogen Removal

-MTR’s membrane system produces pipeline-quality or pipeline-acceptable gas and a nitrogen-rich fuel from raw natural gas.
-The proprietary membranes are significantly more permeable to methane, ethane, and other hydrocarbons than to nitrogen.
-Gas containing 8% to 15% nitrogen is compressed and passed across a first set of membrane modules.
-The permeate, which contains 4% nitrogen, is sent to the pipeline; the nitrogen-rich residue gas is passed to a second set of membrane modules.
-These modules produce a residue gas containing 50% nitrogen and a nitrogen-depleted permeate containing 10% to 20% nitrogen.
+Gas containing 8% to 12% nitrogen is compressed and passed across a first set of membrane modules.
+The permeate, which contains 6% nitrogen, is sent to the pipeline; the nitrogen-rich residue gas is passed to a second set of membrane modules.
+These modules produce a residue gas containing about 40% nitrogen and a nitrogen-depleted permeate containing 10% to 20% nitrogen.
 The residue gas is used as fuel; the permeate is mixed with the incoming feed gas for further recovery.

 Benefits